gclayburg/dockerPreparePlugin/README.md

 # We add a special springboot user for running our application.
 # Java applications do not need to be run as root

+ADD commonServiceDependenciesLayer1 /home/springboot/app/
+# This layer is composed of all transitive dependencies of a
+# commonService, e.g in your build.gradle:
+#
+#dockerprepare {
+#  commonService = ['org.springframework.boot:spring-boot-starter-web']
+#}
+#
+# All 30 jar files pulled in from spring-boot-starter-web are added to this layer

-ADD dependenciesLayer/ /home/springboot/app/
+ADD dependenciesLayer2/ /home/springboot/app/
-# this layer contains dependent jar files of the app.
+# This layer contains dependent jar files of the app that aren't a
+# commonService.
 Most of the time,
-# having dependencies in this layer will take advantage of the docker layer
+# having dependencies in this layer will take advantage of the docker build
 # cache.
 This will give you faster build times, faster image
-# uploads/downloads and reduced storage requirements
+# uploads/downloads and reduced storage requirements.
+# This layer is computed automatically from your spring boot application

-ADD classesLayer/ /home/springboot/app/
+ADD classesLayer3/ /home/springboot/app/
-# classesLayer contains your application classes.
-This layer will
+# This layer contains your application classes.
+It will
-# likely change on each docker image build so we expect a docker cache miss
+# likely change on each docker image build so we expect a docker cache miss.
+# This layer is computed automatically from your spring boot application

 VOLUME /tmp
 EXPOSE 8080